 So, what’s the best solution in your situation?
 An active splitter is basically a low-gain mic preamp with multiple outputs, all at mic level, and these devices are generally designed for live-sound purposes, where low noise and distortion isn’t as critical as it might be for high-quality recording.
 It has the advantage that the mic is connected to a single phantom-providing preamp, but the disadvantage that it puts more active electronics in the mic’s signal path.
 A similar but better approach, as I described earlier, would be to use a good stand-alone mic preamp, and split the output at line level.

-The next best option would be a passive splitter which uses a transformer to generate one or more isolated mic-level outputs, again as described above.
+The next best option would be a passive splitter which uses a transformer to generate one or more isolated mic-level outputs, again as described above (and shown in the image above).
 The quality is determined by the quality of the transformer, so really good ones (that can handle very high levels of very low frequencies with negligible distortion) are expensive.
 But in most typical applications, and especially with vocal recording, I doubt you’d notice any significant issues, even with budget splitters.